 Estimates of the cost of R&D tax incentive support

-Tax expenditures are deviations from a benchmark tax system (OECD, 2010) and countries use different national benchmarks.
+Tax expenditures are deviations from a benchmark tax system (see the 2010 publication Tax Expenditures in OECD Countries) and countries use different national benchmarks.
 The 2013 OECD questionnaire and subsequent surveys adopted a common reference framework based on full deductibility of current R&D expenditures and a country’s baseline treatment of capital investments.
 Available estimates typically reflect the sum of foregone tax revenues – on an accruals basis – and refunds where applicable, with no or minimal adjustments for behavior effects.
 Some countries only report claims realised in a given year (cash basis), while others report losses to government on an accrual basis, excluding claims referring to earlier periods and including claims for current R&D to be used in the future.
-The new edition of the OECD Frascati Manual incorporates a new chapter dedicated to the measurement of R&D tax incentives (OECD, 2015), see http://oe.cd/frascati.
+The 2015 edition of the OECD Frascati Manual incorporates a chapter dedicated to the measurement of R&D tax incentives.

 For a definition of BERD and an explanation of acronyms and abbreviations, click here.